myndaaa/BigData-SWE20028-Notes/README.md

 *HDFS (Hadoop Distributed File System):*

--file system that splits large files into smaller blocks and distributes them across multiple machines, creating a "distributed" storage.
+- file system that splits large files into smaller blocks and distributes them across multiple machines, creating a "distributed" storage.
--HDFS allows for fault tolerance by replicating these blocks on different machines, so data isn’t lost if one machine fails.
+- HDFS allows for fault tolerance by replicating these blocks on different machines, so data isn’t lost if one machine fails.